Skip to content

 apps/web/src/components/PageRenderer.tsxonError callback, PreviewQueryProvider with QueryCache.onError

-apps/web/src/components/builder/widgets/PageWidget.tsxError detection, infrastructure filtering, auto-reject
+apps/web/src/components/builder/widgets/PageWidget.tsxRender-error detection, infrastructure filtering, forwards to onPageError

 apps/chat/src/ai.tsSystem prompt with “never import” guidance